nsmaciej/kale/docs/Notes.md

   should be applied for the sake of brevity.
 * Since Kale will not be file oriented it would be nice if the function browser had some kind of Sublime Text mini map like preview of each function.
+* It might be nice if the function structure in Kale was not defined by a simple tree but a DAG.
+Kinda of how the Bear Note app uses tags.
+Tags in Bear can be thought as file-system paths but each note can have multiple such tags and as such can be accessed by traversing the tree in different ways.

 ## Potential shortcuts